Skip to content

 3. Set ambitious reduction targets: Aligning with science-based targets and the Paris Agreement's goals is crucial for meaningful emissions reduction.

-4. Leverage emerging technologies: Utilising platforms and IoT for real-time tracking and monitoring of emissions across the value chain is essential for visibility and effective management.
+4. Leverage emerging technologies: Utilizing platforms and IoT for real-time tracking and monitoring of emissions across the value chain is essential for visibility and effective management.

 5. Apply data analytics and machine learning: These tools can analyse large volumes of data to identify improvement areas, set reduction targets, and develop effective strategies.